saianil58/Artificial-Neural-Networks/README.md

 hyperparameters, which need to be set before launching the learning process.
 The learning rate or the number of units in a dense layer are hyperparameters.

 Hyperparameters can be numerous even for small models.
 Tuning them can be a real brain teaser but worth the challenge: a good hyperparameter combination can highly improve your model's performance.
-Here we'll see that on a simple CNN model, it can help you gain 10% accuracy on the test set!

 Thankfully, open-source libraries are available to automatically perform this step for you!